Barkat-Ullah/review-hub-servers/readme.md

 # Product Review Portal

-Develop a **Product Review Portal** that allows users to create accounts, share product reviews with ratings, categorize reviews, and interact with posts through voting and commenting.
-Admins will review and moderate content to ensure community standards are met.
-The portal will be built using modern web technologies to ensure scalability, performance, and maintainability.
+The **Product Review Portal** is a modern web application where users can share, browse, and interact with product reviews.
+It supports user-generated content, voting, commenting, premium reviews, and admin moderation — all powered by a robust and scalable stack using Next.js, Node.js, Prisma, and PostgreSQL.

 ---